chrisroselli/production-team-resources/docs/home.md

   - It is only ask if you would like to remove content, first please [Submit an Issue](https://github.com/chrisroselli/production-team-resources/issues)
   - That way the team as a whole can verify that the content in question is no longer of any use or is erroneous

+**The Magic**
+ - This appication's content updates automatically once you submit changes in GitHub

 ### Learn Markdown
 https://www.markdownguide.org/
 https://dillinger.io/